 How Do Drivers Qualify for the Lyft Rewards Tiers?

 To participate in the program, all a driver needs to do is drive during their market’s busy hours, which are found in the Lyft Driver app.
-Busy hours, the number of points drivers receive for every eligible dollar they earn, and the number of points needed to qualify for each tier will all vary by market.
+Busy hours and the number of points need to qualify for each tier will all vary by market.
 These can be found directly in the Lyft Driver app.

 What Does Lyft Rewards Offer To Drivers?